kmalpati/browse-upload/README.md

 ```

 Server will be up and running on port 4000.
 You can access the url http://localhost:4000

 This will show the listing that is current under the "content" folder.

 To upload the files to this new server you can access the url http://localhost:4000/upload

+All uploaded files will be listed under "content" folder on you server.